chinhnguyen/VirtaApp/README.md

 # Folder structure

-Normal folder structure for any CocoaPods project.
+Normal folder structure for any CocoaPods project except

-The generated code to call backend is put in folder `VirtaSdk`.
+1. The generated code to call backend is put in folder `VirtaSdk`.
+1. `swagger.yml` contains the SDK definition.
+1. `Makefile` which contain single entry for regenration `VirtaSdk` in case `swagger.yml` got changed.

+# Generate SDK

+`make generate-sdk`